rvl-lab-utoronto/backwards-reachability/index.md

 [symmetrical with respect to time]: http://math.ucr.edu/home/baez/time/

-##  14. <a name='you-seem-to-be-able-compute-these-sets-just-fine.-whats-the-problem-then?'></a>You seem to be able compute these sets just fine.
-Whats the problem then?
+## 2.8.
+You seem to be able compute these sets just fine.
+What's the problem then?
+<a id="markdown-you-seem-to-be-able-compute-these-sets-just-fine.-what's-the-problem-then%3F" name="you-seem-to-be-able-compute-these-sets-just-fine.-what's-the-problem-then%3F"></a>

 As I'm sure you've noticed, this tutorial deals with very simple dynamic systems.
 Even computing the reachable sets of a simple 2D Dubin's car involves solving a partial differential equation, known as the Hamiltonian.
 As the systems get more complex, so does the math.